Bernardo Silva tweet controversy: Raheem Sterling defends Manchester City after Benjamin Mendy post, saying he saw no evidence of racist intentions in the tweet | Goal.com

 But I can exactly see the point where people are coming from and Bernardo’s deeply sorry about it.
 He’s not in the wrong for me, but at the same time, I can see why people think it’s wrong.

-“We’ve just got to be smarter on social media because we understanding in this day and age, anything you say or do can quickly be judged and it’s just a really sad situation.
+“We’ve just got to be smarter on social media because we understand in this day and age, anything you say or do can quickly be judged and it’s just a really sad situation.

 “The sooner the better that the FA can understand that this was in no way intentional discrimination.
 There’s not one moment that he uses a negative term to speak about his skin colour.
 He tried to make a joke, it wasn’t the best one but we’ve got to move on and understand it wasn’t intentional.”